umbertix/friend-faces/README.md

 Interconnected touch activated lamps

 ### Aim of the project
+This project is aimed to people with little knowledge on programming and electronics and therefore the explanaiton is as simple as possible.

 The aim of this project is to create a pair of "lamps" that are interconnected through internet over wifi and that respond to the event of each other.
 The "lamp" will hold up to 5 capacitive sensors (touch/proximity) and will run different actions on the lamp.